40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-inbound-connections.md

 ## Flow

 In the diagram the different steps to establish a session are layed out.
-This flow is based on the configuration
+This flow is based on the configuration as deployed in this template.

 ![Inbound flow](../images/inbound-flow.png)

 1. Connection from client to the public IP of the Azure Standard Load Balancer - s: w.x.y.z - d: a.b.c.d